mlescault/enterprise-ai-evaluation/README.md

 Adversarial evaluation and multi-agent simulation of enterprise software-production decision making, governance, and capacity allocation.

+## Reviewer Guide

+Short on time?
+See the [Reviewer Guide](REVIEW_GUIDE.md) for the fastest path through the evidence.

 ## Overview

 This repository contains a set of experiments and evaluation artifacts exploring how AI systems reason about complex enterprise software organizations.